TL;DR

 "@ | Set-Content Modelfile

-ollama create coding-assistant -f Modelfile
+ollama create my-assistant -f Modelfile

-ollama run coding-assistant
+ollama run my-assistant

 The Lazy Way: Let Claude Code Do It